rohenaz/satchel/README.md

 - `satchel-wallet.total-sent`
 - `satchel-wallet.total-received`

-And the callback receives the json from bitbox.
+And the callback receives the json response.

 ##### Example
 ```js